-“Creating the conditions for a gradual and flexible rollout of smart city tools”
+“This project aims to pave the way for a progressive, flexible rollout of smart city tools.”

-Another innovative aspect of the project is the implementation of two operation and maintenance support tools developed by VINCI Energies in France, aimed at helping Electrix meet the contract’s ambitious objectives:
+Another innovative aspect of the project is the implementation of two maintenance and operational support tools developed by VINCI Energies in France to help the Omexom business in Australia achieve the ambitious contractual targets.